forestgrape/coronavirus/index.md

 * The cell environment shouldn't deactivate the virus or alarming the immune system to do so.
 * The cell should be able to produce lots of virions and thus should have a performant metabolism.

-### host factors
-* the host immune system should not know how to fight the virus
-* at the point of arrival the immune system should be diminished or absent

 ### cell tropism

 > *Cell tropism* describes how a virus behaves upon match of a virion to a specific cell type.

-The overall cell tropism is the combination of the [virion tropism](#virion-tropism) which determines cell entry and the [tropism in the metabolic](#metabolic-tropism) phase which determines the changes in the cells metabolism induced upon viral entry.
+The cell tropism is the combination of the [virion tropism](#virion-tropism) which determines cell entry and the [tropism in the metabolic](#metabolic-tropism) phase which determines the changes in the cells metabolism induced upon viral entry.

 For viruses in natural equilibrium, the cells infected are involved in the survival of the virus strain:
 * cell used as entry point.
 For coronaviruses these are often cells on the aptical epithelial layer of respiratory tract.